 As a result, locals basically avoided the west side of Manhattan, between 28th Street and 38th Street, like the plague – unless, of course, you were attending an event at the Javits Center.

-However, thanks in large part to recent redevelopment efforts, Hudson Yards is now a happening place that is home to high-rise apartments, offices, stores, restaurants, the Vessel, the Highline, and even The Edge Observation Deck.
+However, thanks in large part to recent redevelopment efforts, Hudson Yards is now a happening place that is home to high-rise apartments, offices, stores, restaurants, the Vessel, the Highline, and even

 So, if you’re looking for some of the best things to do in Chelsea NYC then beeline it on over to Hudson Yards and give Mercado Little Spain a try.